library-pals/read-action/README.md

 This GitHub action tracks the books that you read by updating a JSON file in your repository.
 Pair it with the [iOS Shortcut](shortcut/README.md) to automatically trigger the action.

-[Create a respository dispatch event](https://docs.github.com/en/rest/repos/repos#create-a-repository-dispatch-event) with information about the book.
+[Create a workflow dispatch event](https://docs.github.com/en/rest/actions/workflows#create-a-workflow-dispatch-event) with information about the book.
 The action will then fetch the book's metadata using [node-isbn](https://www.npmjs.com/package/node-isbn) and commit the change in your repository, always sorting by the date you finished the book.

 <!-- START GENERATED DOCUMENTATION -->